 Earlier in her career, Lisa served as Counsel to the Attorney General.
 She began her legal career as a law clerk to the Honorable Jane R. Roth on the United States Court of Appeals for the Third Circuit.

 Lisa’s experience extends to the board room as a member of the board of Accenture Federal Services; Cognosante LLC; and the non-profit organization, Hostage US.

 Lisa is a Distinguished Senior Fellow at New York University Law School’s Reiss Center on Law & Security and Center for Cybersecurity; and a nonresident senior fellow at Harvard’s Belfer Center on Science and International Affairs.
 She co-chairs the Aspen Institute’s Cybersecurity Group, a cross-disciplinary group of industry, former government, Capitol Hill, academic and civil society leaders focused on cybersecurity.
 She is a member of the Council on Foreign Relations.
 In 2017 Governor Andrew Cuomo named Lisa to a bipartisan Counterterrorism Advisory Panel for the State of New York.
 Lisa is also a member of the Bipartisan Commission on Biodefense.
-A regular voice in national publications on national security and cybersecurity; she is a Senior National Security Analyst for CNN.
+A regular voice in national publications on national security and cybersecurity.